awsdocs/aws-glue-developer-guide/doc_source/console-connections.md

 + If you choose Amazon Redshift, choose a **Cluster**, **Database name**, **Username**, and **Password** in your account to create a JDBC connection\.
 + If you choose Amazon RDS, choose an **Instance**, **Database name**, **Username**, and **Password** in your account to create a JDBC connection\.
 The console also lists the supported database engine types\.

+**Require SSL connection**
+Select this option to require AWS Glue to verify that the JDBC database connection is connected over a trusted Secure Socket Layer \(SSL\)\.
+This option is optional\.
+If not selected, AWS Glue can ignore failures when it uses SSL to encrypt a connection to a JDBC database\.
+See the documentation for your database for configuration instructions\.
+When you select this option, if AWS Glue cannot connect using SSL, the job run, crawler, or ETL statements in a development endpoint fail\.
+This option is validated on the AWS Glue client side\.
+AWS Glue only connects to JDBC over SSL with certificate and host name validation\.
+Support is available for:
++ Oracle
++ Microsoft SQL Server
++ PostgreSQL
++ Amazon Redshift
++ MySQL \(Amazon RDS instances only\)
++ Aurora MySQL \(Amazon RDS instances only\)
+To enable an **Amazon RDS Oracle** data store to use **Require SSL connection**, you need to create and attach an option group to the Oracle instance\.

+1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

+1. Add an **Option group** to the Amazon RDS Oracle instance\.
+For more information about how to add an option group on the Amazon RDS console, see [Creating an Option Group](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithOptionGroups.html#USER_WorkingWithOptionGroups.Create)

+1. Add an **Option** to the option group for **SSL**\.
+The **Port** you specify for SSL is later used when you create an AWS Glue JDBC connection URL for the Amazon RDS Oracle instance\.
+For more information about how to add an option on the Amazon RDS console, see [Adding an Option to an Option Group](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithOptionGroups.html#USER_WorkingWithOptionGroups.AddOption)\.
+For more information about the Oracle SSL option, see [Oracle SSL](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.Oracle.Options.SSL.html)\.

+1. On the AWS Glue console, create a connection to the Amazon RDS Oracle instance\.
+In the connection definition, select **Require SSL connection**, and when requested, enter the **Port** you used in the Amazon RDS Oracle SSL option\.

 **JDBC URL**
 Type the URL for your JDBC data store\.
 For most database engines, this field is in the following format\.
  ` jdbc:protocol://host:port/db_name `